krontech/chronos-cli/src/pipeline/README.md

 frame in memory, but the playback rate and position can be cahnged using the `playback` function.

-In record mode, the FPGA replays video in the same manner as playback mode, but video stream will instead be passed through an encoder element and will be written to a file rather than the output devices.
-When the recording is complete, the pipeline will generate an EOF signaland return to playback mode.
+In filesave mode, the FPGA replays video in the same manner as playback mode, but video stream will instead be passed through an encoder element and will be written to a file rather than the output devices.
+When the saving is complete, the pipeline will generate an EOF signaland return to playback mode.

 The `cam-pipeline` program will respond to the following POSIX signals: